nielswitte/OpenSim-CMS/api/README.md

 the request is not successful.
 3) the UUID of the newly created user, which is filled with zeros on failure.
 Two examples of output are listed below, first a successful request, second a failure because the user's first and lastname were already used.

+*WARNING* This way of avatar creation does not support special chars in the password.
+The following characters can not be used in a password: ` ?{}<>;" '[]/\ `.
+This will result in not being able to login in OpenSim.

 ```json
 {